Hank Bohanon | Jan 10, 2021 | 0

 And here at SSWN we have put some effort into creating a new “SSWN Top 5” feature where leading researchers and practitioners are asked to share their Top 5 resources on a topic they know a lot about, with the requirement that all those resources be OA.
 (If you have an idea for a SSWN Top 5, reach out to us on Twitter @SchoolSocWork or e-mail me at [email protected])

-Finally, we have our very own OA journal, the International Journal of School Social Work.
-I am proud to be part of the editorial team, and hope you find the articles we’re going to be sharing this year from IJSSW useful for your practice and research work.
+Finally, school social work has its very own OA journal, the International Journal of School Social Work.
+I am proud to be part of the editorial team for this SSWAA journal, and hope you find the articles we’re going to be sharing this year from IJSSW useful for your practice and research work.
 We’ll start later this week with an article we did for Vol. 4 of IJSSW:

 In 2020, we’ll share lots of articles from IJSSW (always OA) as well as other OA resources and links as we find them.
 Happy New Year 2020: The Year of Open-Access Research on SSWN.